The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Physical Analysis

 Figure \ref{fig:mdf-fit} shows how the posterior ensemble of models compares to the observed MDF.
-Best-fit two-infall models successfully recover the observed metallicity distribution function with high fidelity, achieving an RMS residual of $0.040$.
+The best-fit two-infall models successfully recover the observed MDF with high fidelity, achieving an rms residual of $0.040$.
 The MDF encodes the integrated enrichment history of the bulge, so matching its shape is the primary aim of this study.
-The models capture both the characteristic near-solar metallicity peak and the extended metal-poor tail that defines the bulge population.
-The two primary peaks---at [Fe/H] $\approx -0.3$ and +0.3---are reproduced well, supporting the two-infall framework's ability to generate bimodal distributions through distinct enrichment episodes \citep{Bensby11,Hill11,Grieco12}.
+The models capture both the characteristic near-solar-metallicity peak and the extended metal-poor tail that defines the bulge population.
+The two primary peaks---at [Fe/H] $\approx -0.3$ and +0.3---are reproduced well, supporting the two-infall method's ability to generate bimodal distributions through distinct enrichment episodes \citep{Bensby11,Hill11,Grieco12}.
 The metal-poor peak reflects the rapid first infall, while the near-solar peak arises from the prolonged second episode after dilution and renewed star formation.
 However, the models also tend to slightly overpredict the low-metallicity tail at [Fe/H] $\lesssim -1.0$.
 This is possibly due to observational selection effects that make metal-poor stars harder to detect in the crowded bulge fields, resulting in an underrepresented tail in the empirical data \citep{Johnson2022}.
-Conversely, the metal-rich tail at [Fe/H] $> 0.3$ shows minor underprediction in some realizations, suggesting that the adopted infall prescription may slightly underestimate late-time gas accretion or that supernova feedback effects require further refinement to match the observed spread.
+Conversely, the metal-rich tail at [Fe/H] $> 0.3$ shows minor underprediction in some realizations, suggesting that the adopted infall prescription may slightly underestimate late-time gas accretion or that SN feedback effects require further refinement to match the observed spread.